Khuda Bakhsh (footballer): WAPDA: 2001–2011

 In 2004–05, Bakhsh scored both goals in the opening game against his former club Allied Bank, scoring on 35th and 70th minutes.
 On 2 June 2004, Bakhsh scored a goal in a 1–1 draw against Panther Club.
 Two days later in reverse fixture, Bakhsh scored a brace as WAPDA defeated Panther Club 4–0.
 On 12 June, Bakhsh scored the opening goal in 4–0 victory over Wohaib.
 One month later on 17 July, WAPDA defeated Mardan Football Club 10–0, as the attacking duo Bakhsh and Mehmood scored six goals (Bakhsh scored 2 and Mehmood scored 4).
 Bakhsh didn't scored any goals until 13 August when he scored the lone goal of the match as WAPDA defeated Habib Bank 1–0.
 A month later, on 12 September, Bakhsh scored his first hat-trick against Afghan Chaman, WAPDA won the game 6–0, with attacking partner Mehmood scoring a hat-trick as well.
 Bakhsh won his fourth consecutive league, as WAPDA finished first on goal difference.
 Bakhsh scored 16 goals in 30 matches, as he along with Mehmood scored a total of 36 goals in 30 matches.

 In 2005–06 league Bakhsh scored only five goals in 22 matches, as WAPDA finished second to Pakistan Army.
 Bakhsh scored two goals in 2005 National Football Challenge Cup, including a goal in finals against Pakistan Telecommunication, although WAPDA lost the finals 2–1.

 Bakhsh missed the whole 2006–07 season due to a knee injury.

 Bakhsh returned from injury in 2007–08, opening a brace in the opening game against Pakistan Television, WAPDA won the game 3–0.
 His third goal of the season came against Khan Research Laboratories in a 3–1.
 Bakhsh went on to score three more goals to finish the season with six goals in 14 appearances.
 Bakhsh won his sixth league title as WAPDA defeated Pakistan Army on the final match day to secure the title by 1 point.

 Bakhsh scored five goals in the 2008–09 season, winning his seventh league in total and third with WAPDA.
 In 2009–10 Bakhsh scored only two goals in 20 appearances, his worst scoring record.
+At his last season in the 2010–11 Pakistan Premier League, his crucial goals helped WAPDA win the title.

+International career

+Bakhsh earned his first international cap at the 1999 South Asian Games held in Nepal.
+He played his last international match in a 7–0 victory against Bhutan in the 2009 SAFF Championship.